todogroup/osposurvey/2020/questions.md

 * Program manager
 * Legal compliance
 * Engineering compliance
-* Security team
+* Security
-* Developer relations, advocacy and evangelists
+* Developer relations, advocacy and evangelism
 * Open source developer or engineer (reporting to the open source office)
 * Committee member
 * No formal role
 * Other (please specify)
+>LH, note for survey coding, 4/22/20 - added "Security".
+Changed word to "evangelism"

+NEW question

 11. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
 * Very likely to increase